Gulliverrr-Projects/ChinaArrived/README.md

 Both parts are connected to my works WiFi and speak to a thingspeak.com server.
 Once you place anything in the box (downstairs), the LED on my desk lights up.
 Once I remove the item from the box, the LED turns off.
 Simple as that.

-I use an ESP8266 on each side with NodeMCU as standalone without an arduino or anything else.
+I use an ESP8266-01 on each side with NodeMCU as standalone without an arduino or anything else.
 Each side has an LM7803 voltage regulator, a filtering capacitor on the power line and an LED.
 The box is powered from mains with a power pack (5V, 1A) and has a feedback LED that shows if the box is loaded or not (in case the bottom flap gets stuck pressed even after removing the item).
 The alert has a USB male plug for power and a 3mm LED for alerting me.

-The best part is that the whole project was done in a night and it cost less than 5GBP by reusing the box, the power pack, the LEDs, caps and resistors, the terminal switch and USB cable that was marked as dead for a cut data line.
+The best part is that the whole project was done in a night and it cost less than 5GBP by reusing the box, the power pack, the LEDs, caps and resistors (for the LED), the terminal switch and USB cable that was marked as dead for a cut data line.
 Each circuit is self explanatory so can't be bothered to provide schematics.
+I use GPIO2 in both ESPs.
 If you can't follow, ask me.